 The rotunda is the most famous room in the cave and can be seen on the 30 minute discovery tour.
 There are many vast caverns and massive rooms in mammoth cave.
-The largest room in mammoth cave is said to be about 2 acres in size.
+Last up, and one of the coolest facts about Mammoth Cave, is that the largest room in mammoth cave is said to be about 2 acres in size.
+That’s pretty huge!

 If you are considering visiting this national park, there are many other activities you do without going into the cave at all.
 The park has camping, hiking, canoeing and more.
 Thousands of people visit the park each week and it is really a must see destination if you are even remotely interested in caves.
 I remember going as a kid and plan to take my kids in the near future.
 Visit the official website for more info.